MecatronicaUSB/uwimageproc/modules/aclahe/README.md

-**uwimageproc** module for ACLAHE: Automatic Clip Limit Histrogram Equalization This is a dev port to C++ from original Python implementation created by Carlos Sanoja (@CarSanoja) Port by: J. Cappelletto (@cappelletto) based on C++ module template
+**uwimageproc** module for ACLAHE: Automatic Contrast Limited Histrogram Equalization This is a dev port to C++ from original Python implementation created by Carlos Sanoja (@CarSanoja) Port by: J. Cappelletto (@cappelletto) based on C++ module template